flashlightministries/oilforlight/_posts/2017-11-06-scientism-magical-thinking.md

 comments: false
 ---

-Fairy tales and sci-fi rule the minds of our "best and brightest," who are always quick to disparage the biblical worldview as fantasy.
+Fairy tales and sci-fi rule the imaginations of our "best and brightest," who are always quick to disparage the biblical worldview as fantasy.
 Psychologists call this behavior *projection*, but the Bible calls it *idolatry*.

 Two examples of magical thinking emerged today, showing again that scientism is anything but scientific.